pydanny/django-party-pack/docs/install.rst

 Installation
 =============

-.. note:: For things with **font like this** it means type it at the command line and hit enter.
+.. note:: For things with `$ font like this` it means type it at the command line and hit enter.

 Before you start
 ================